Hitakashi/Hitbox-Chat-Doc/user.md

   }
 }
 ```
 If your message was successfully sent to the channel the chat server sends it back to you like this (And every other chat message)

+If your message was rejected by the server due to slow mode or subscriber only, you will get back an infoMsg.

 ```json
 {